Sierra-Alpha/desert/docs/project-report.md

    shift + v paste to support Mac hardware using the Xresources file.

 #### Limitations and Future Considerations

  - **docker console at root**
-   Currently if you log into the container through the docker host you will be granted acess as root without needing to enter a password, this is  a side effect of needing to run an SSH server as part of the startup command, the SSH server needs to be started as root but we run the Xserver in userland.
+   Currently if you log into the container through the docker host you will be granted access as root without needing to enter a password, this is  a side effect of needing to run an SSH server as part of the startup command, the SSH server needs to be started as root but we run the Xserver in userland.
 I'm not sure how much of an issue this is given that if somebody had access to